-Your management team should be reviewing staff timesheets on a daily basis, as accurate time recording is more vital now than ever.
-Monitoring productivity will be essential to make the correct decisions on which staff to furlough, to ensure your practice is cutting costs wherever possible if there is not enough work for everyone.
+It does still feel inevitable that unfortunately there will be job losses in some areas of the legal sector.
+To help with your resourcing decisions your management team should still be reviewing staff timesheets on a daily basis, as accurate time recording is more vital now than ever.
+Monitoring productivity will be essential to make the correct decisions if there is not enough work for everyone.

-You should already have absence planning in place for the key roles in your firm such as the COLP and COFA, MLRO and MLCO, and we must hope that any cases of coronavirus are relatively mild and subsequently any absences are no longer than usual holiday periods.
+You should already have absence planning in place for the key roles in your firm such as the COLP and COFA, MLRO and MLCO.
 However, you should also consider informal deputies for these roles, and if any absence does become prolonged then you should apply to the SRA to replace these roles.

 For the COLP and COFA roles you can apply to the SRA for temporary, emergency authorisation, and for the MLRO and MLCO then you need to inform the SRA of their replacement through the completion of a FA10b, for which a DBS check would also be required.